Marley-Mulvin-Broome/JSpeak/README.md

 ### Manual

-1. Download the latest release from the [releases page]() and extract it to your Anki addons folder.
+1. Download the latest release from the [releases page](https://github.com/Marley-Mulvin-Broome/JSpeak/releases)
-2. Extract the zip file to your Anki addons folder.
-You can find this folder by going to Anki's preferences, then in the window that pops up, click the "Open Addons Folder" button.
-3. Restart Anki.
-4. **Done!**
+2. Make sure you download the `JSpeak.ankiaddon` file.
+3. From there, you can either double-click the file, or drag it into Anki.

 ## Usage